 Homepage url is

--Added notes to Hollow Wish Fallen Frontier story) concerning botched orbital mechanics
+-Added notes to Hollow Wish (Fallen Frontier story) concerning characterization

 Section 3: Background Info